WICG/attribution-reporting-api/attribution_scopes.md

   "attribution_scopes": <list of strings>,

   // Optional
-  // Represents the maximum number of event states that an API caller plans to use across all
+  // Represents the maximum number of event states that an API caller plans to use in
   // subsequent event-source registrations.
   // Example: default event source for event-level reports supports 1 attribution report, 1 reporting window,
   // and 1 bit of trigger data for a total of 3 event states.